janrihamasek/mosaic/mosaic_prototype/docs/frontend_pages/AdminLogs.md

 - Requests fire on mount if the respective slice status is `idle`.
 - A `setInterval` re-dispatches both thunks every 60 s; clearing occurs on unmount.
 - Manual refresh triggers both thunks to keep datasets in sync with the same cadence.
-- While loading with existing data, the header text adds “(refreshing…)” to avoid hiding the table.
+- While loading with existing data, the header text adds “(refreshing…)” alongside the timestamp to avoid hiding the table.
 - DataTable receives `error` only when there are zero rows, so stale data remains visible even if the latest poll fails.
 - Row IDs prefer backend `id`; runtime entries fall back to `{timestamp}-{index}` to keep keys stable enough for React.